-I grew up with 2 sisters and 4 brothers and I have always said my brothers were meaner than dirt growing up.
-I played rough football, basketball, mowed the pasture and lawn, got punched more than times than I can recall.
-I worked in the garden with my grandma, baled hay and rode on the bush-hog with my grandpa driving the tractor.
-De-tasseled corn, walked beans, and can make a mean stew or scrambled egg/bologna combo.
+I grew up with 2 sisters and 4 brothers, and I have always said my brothers were meaner than dirt.
+I played rough football, basketball, mowed the pasture and lawn, got punched more times than I can recall.
+I worked in the garden with my grandma, baled hay, and rode on the bush-hog with my grandpa driving the tractor.
+De-tasseled corn walked beans and can make a mean stew or scrambled egg/bologna combo.

 Princess was not a term I was used to other than reading fairytales.
-My dad didn’t want to hear any complaining so unless you were on a deathbed you got used to working through not feeling well or a mild ailment.
-If you asked anyone who knows me well I doubt you could find anyone who thinks of “princess” as a way to describe me.
+My dad didn’t want to hear any complaints, so unless you were on a deathbed, you got used to working through not feeling well or a mild ailment.
+If you asked anyone who knows me well, I doubt you could find anyone who thinks of “princess” as a way to describe me.

-Maybe it’s because my wishes weren’t options among 7 kids and I often didn’t feel heard but either way when Larkin was born and diagnosed with Down syndrome my world didn’t exactly cave in because I didn’t have the “death of a dream” problem.
+Maybe it’s because my wishes weren’t options among 7 kids, and I often didn’t feel heard, but either way, when Larkin was born and diagnosed with Down syndrome, my world didn’t cave in because I didn’t have the “death of a dream” problem.
 I didn’t feel those emotions yet because we struggled with her health for so long ~ my focus was on getting her healthy, healing her brain, and hopefully finding a quality of life for her.

-Then came along Erin who is the spitting image of Larkin only Erin of course doesn’t have the features of Down syndrome so occasionally it’s a bit of a hiccup to my heart when I see Erin doing something that so resembles Larkin.
-A hiccup that gives the twinge of “what might have been” and then I breath and keep moving as my father has always expected of his children.
+Then came along Erin, who is the spitting image of Larkin; only Erin doesn’t have the features of Down syndrome, so occasionally, it’s a bit of a hiccup to my heart when I see Erin doing something that so resembles Larkin.
+Those hiccups “what might have been,” and then I breathe and keep moving as my father has always expected of his children.

-I am sure tears will fall often in life as we watch the twins & 15 hit milestones and move into their own lives and their sister won’t have those same opportunities.
-That is natural and a part of grieving which all parents and those who have a loved one with developmental disabilities know very well.
+I am sure tears will often fall in life as we watch the twins & Chase hit milestones and move into their own lives, and their sister won’t have those same opportunities.
+That is natural and a part of grieving, which all parents and those who have a loved one with developmental disabilities know very well.

-My dreams are there for all my children no matter their strengths or differences and today I shed a few tears for a couple of dreams that I know will never be reality.
+My dreams are there for all my children, no matter their strengths or differences, and today I shed a few tears for a couple of dreams that I know will never be the reality.